Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS)

 A selected area on the sample can be scanned in spectrum-per-point mode.
 A mass spectrum is acquired at each pixel point for the field of view and the resulting two-dimensional array of spectra is stored.
 Retrospectively, a number of operations can be performed, including:

-Region-of-Interest (ROI) analysis: For defined regions (any shape and size) within the analysed area, it is possible to sum the mass spectra at all of the pixel points within each defined region i.e. total area spectrum, small area spectrum (e.g. feature of interest).
+Region-of-Interest (ROI) analysis: For defined regions (any shape and size) within the analyzed area, it is possible to sum the mass spectra at all of the pixel points within each defined region i.e. total area spectrum, small area spectrum (e.g. feature of interest).

-Imaging analysis: For the analysed area, chemical maps can be created with high spatial resolution for any of the spectral peaks within the mass range.
+Imaging analysis: For the analyzed area, chemical maps can be created with high spatial resolution for any of the spectral peaks within the mass range.
 For weak signals, where there is not enough individual peak intensity to produce meaningful images, it is possible to add related peak intensities, thereby improving image statistics.

 - Characterization of surface additives on polymer materials

 - Investigation of stains and rinse residues on semiconductor wafers and devices

 - Monitoring of surface cleaning treatments on medical devices